BraPro/ClientServer-Treatment-Management/README.md

 # Basic Website
-Client and Server course project / ORT Braude College / Date: 7/2019\
+Client-Server course project / ORT Braude College / Date: 7/2019\
 A semester mini web project, included knowledge of new web technologies

 Highlights of the project: